You are about to spend 2 days in Porto? Congratulations, you’ve made a great choice!

-Now you may wonder, if this is the second largest city in the country, are two days enough to explore it?
-Since most of the landmarks are close to each other and the tourist crowds aren’t that big, 2 days would give you just enough time to taste the spirit of the place.
+Now you may wonder, if this is the second-largest city in the country, are two days enough to explore it?
+Since most of the landmarks are close to each other (around the city centre) and the tourist crowds aren’t that big, two days would give you just enough time to taste the unique Porto spirit.

-I need to warn you though, once your 2 days in Porto are over you’d be sorry you’ve spent so little time there, and you’d be already planning your return.
+I need to warn you though, once your 2 days in Porto are over you’ll be sorry you’ve spent so little time there, and you’ll be already planning your return.

-The itinerary in this guide presumes you have 2 full days in Porto.
-It is however structured for a slow and easy-going tempo.
+The itinerary in this guide presumes you have two full days in Porto.
+It is, however, structured for a slow and relaxed tempo.
 If your time is limited or you prefer a quicker pace, you can visit all of the mentioned spots in a single day.
 I do recommend going slow though, hastiness goes against the essence of the city (and the whole country of Portugal).

-2 Days in Porto – Day One – You’re a wizard, Harry
+Two Days in Porto – Day 1 – You’re a wizard, Harry

 Who should go to Livaria Lello?